MyLifeUa/MyLife/README.md

 - **The recognition of physical exercises** is a secondary part of our product and it's a very complex activity.
 For those reasons, we were advised to first focus on identifying a single exercise and scale to other exercises when the first one is perfected.

 - Diabetes is one of the most common diseases nowadays, affecting a big chunk of the world population.
 Because of that reason we had the idea of **integrating diabetes monitoring systems** in our product besides the Fitbit monitoring watch.
-We decided not to advance with this idea because we want to focus on integrating our system with the Fitbit  monotoring system perfectly.
+We decided not to advance with this idea because we want to focus on integrating our system with the Fitbit monitoring system perfectly.

 Given all these insights and after weighting the **pros** and **cons**, the following decisions were made.
-The devices to be integrated in the system would be the fitbit smart watch because it's a commercial device accesible to the general public and at the same time it can give important information to the user and the doctor associated to that user like, blood pressure, heart rate and other metrics.
+The devices to be integrated with the system would be the Fitbit smartwatch because it's a commercial device accessible to the general public and at the same time it can give important information to the user and the doctor associated to that user like blood pressure, heart rate and other metrics.

-In order to access the system, it was decided to build a **web application** so that medics could access it, at any time.
+To access the system, it was decided to build a **web application** so that medics could access it, at any time.
 The general user will also have access to a **web application** but the **main platform** will be the **mobile application** capable of taking photos to the food and of recording the user's workout.
 Besides that we also decided to build a **web application** only available to the administrators where they can visualize important metrics about the product and add new doctors to the ecosystem.

 ### 2.2.
 Context and State of The Art (SOA)